BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/BENCHMARKS_GUIDE.md

 ### What Was Moved?

-The following benchmarks were moved from `bigweaver-agent-canary-hydro-zeta/benches/`:
+The following benchmarks were moved from `bigweaver-agent-canary-hydro-zeta/benches/` to this repository:

 - **arithmetic.rs**: Benchmarks for arithmetic operations in dataflow systems
 - **fan_in.rs**: Benchmarks for fan-in patterns (multiple inputs, single output)